sa19me90er/backend2020/README.md

 and GitHub Packages
 as an artifact repository.

-Tip: look at `end-result` for the end result.
+Tip: look at the `end-result`
+branch for the end result.
 Pipelines and all.

 ## 1. Docker Compose
 We use docker-compose for our development